 The Office of Experiential Education (OEE) Student Toolbox for Practicums is an initiative created to support UBC student pharmacists while on practicum.
-Data from our research suggested that students would benefit from a searchable, centralized and mobile-friendly online site to access practice resources and clinical guidelines during patient care activities.
+Our data suggested that students would benefit from a searchable, centralized and mobile-friendly online site to access practice resources and clinical guidelines during patient care activities.
 In collaboration with the pharmacy Educational Technology and Learning Designs team and The Faculty of Pharmaceutical Sciences an online resource was created.

 To begin you can select a category located on the MAIN TOOLBAR (above) or SEARCH for a specific keyword.

 Description of Resources

 General Practice Resources

 This section will provide general resources on patient care activities that are applicable to inpatient and outpatient practice.
 The content ranges from how to document drug allergies, medication compounding techniques, physical assessments to pharmacy policies and provincial guidelines and other topics.